influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/ports.md

 ### 8089

-Used for communcation between meta nodes.
+Used for communication between meta nodes.
 It is used by the Raft consensus protocol.
 The only clients using `8089` should be the other meta nodes in the cluster.